Take me to...Los Angeles

 One of the ways to get to these attractions and be immersed in city life is to travel on the LA.
 Metro.
 Camira worked with the Los Angeles County Metropolitan Transportation Authority to create a fabric for over 500 buses to take passengers all over this amazing city.

-As the primary rail and bus operator in the Los Angeles basin, the L.A.
+As the primary rail and motorcoach operator in the Los Angeles basin, the L.A.
 Metro provides one of the busiest services in the area and therefore required a fabric that offered high performance, comfort and durability.
-Opting for a classic moquette fabric with a modern design, in keeping with their brand colours, we ensured that their buses are as stylish as they as are practical.
+Opting for a classic plush moquette fabric with a modern design, in keeping with their brand colors, we ensured that their buses are as stylish as they as are practical.